DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 - Description
 - Price

+> [!Note]
-> [!Note] You can populate the sheet manually with data from our current web page,
+> You can populate the sheet manually with data from our current web page,
-> or use the lunch menu spreadsheet available under the src directory.
+> or use the lunch menu spreadsheet available under the src sub-directory in the
+> git repository directory.

 Return to the n8n Google Sheet tool window.
 Under the section Document, click on the drop-down menu and select: `Daily menu`.
 Under Sheet, click on the icon with